kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/aws/README.md

 We will install kubectl here so that we can run commands against the cluster when it is built

+1. Log into `student_node`, as per the login test above.

 1. Become root (saves typing `sudo` before every command)
     ```bash
     sudo -i